New 6-week course starts November 2nd

 Choose your level of involvement: just enjoy online lecture-demonstrations, or stay on afterwards for a discussion seminar or a small-group “virtual band” recording project.

-Each session starts with All Together Now––a live multimedia presentation exploringexploring the writing and recording of Sgt.
-Pepper, and unpacking the musical structure of that masterpiece.
+Each session starts with All Together Now––a live multimedia presentation exploringexploring the writing and recording of A Hard Day's Night, and unpacking the musical structure of those songs.

 For a deeper dive, stay on after All Together Now for Seminar, for study and discussion with Walter Everett, or Virtual Band, where you'll learn songs that inspired the Beatles and record your own versions together with a small group of musicians at your level, led by Jack Petruzzelli or Cameron Greider.